finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Added Share button to popups

 ## Current Sprint
+- Fix: New Deck and Save Deck views
 - Layout cards in the Deck Editor more dynamically
   - Have stacks link to each other
   - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)